 - what is the present market condition

-- how does the current credit market conditions affect your planning
+- • Describe how current credit market conditions affect your planning or operating decision for your good or service

 Filed Under: Investing